 So you are that person who is interested in the Holocaust survivors and their stories.

 Pity that you cannot talk with my father.
 He could tell you a lot.
-He was in the Majdanek concentration camp, and he was one of the few who managed to get out alive.
+He was in the Majdanek concentration camp.
+He was one of the few who got out from there alive.

 But he cannot tell you anything.
 Because he died a few years ago. ...